Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Validation of reactor simulations

 \subsection{Geometry and materials implementation}

 In order to simulate the fuel evolution in the SF95 and SF97 pins of the Takahama reactor, we implemented the geometry and the materials of the whole assembly in Serpent, taking as reference the first table in~\cite{Takahama3}.
 Fig.~\ref{fig:TakahamaAssembly} shows the assembly section in the xy plane of the simulated geometry.
-At the boundaries of the x and y directions, we apply reflective conditions to simulate the presence of the surrounding fuel assemblies, whereas in the z direction the geometry extends for 4.46~m, including the caps of the fuel cladding and a 20~cm thick water layer at top and bottom, to take into account the reflection of neutrons by water.
-To define the materials we used the cross sections of the ENDF/B-VII.1~\cite{ENDF_B_VII} nuclear library.
+At the boundaries of the x and y directions, we apply reflective conditions to simulate the presence of the surrounding fuel assemblies.
+In the z direction, the geometry extends for 4.46~m, including the caps of the fuel cladding and a 20~cm thick water layer at top and bottom, to take into account the reflection of neutrons by water, then, black boundary condition applies.
+Having the reflective boundary conditions in the x-y dimensions, this makes the assembly to burn as it was placed in the centre of the reactor core.
+During real cycle operations, assemblies are moved within the core structure when new fuel is added.
+Since no actual core position information were given, we acknowledge this extra uncertainty during the analysis.
+To define the materials in Serpent simulation, we used the cross sections of the ENDF/B-VII.1~\cite{ENDF_B_VII} nuclear library.